 Magda setting high standards yet again.

-Very cultivated piece of work worthy of physical a publication.
-It would be great to see the 'Icons' you've made for each one of the points made into sculptures - imagine the exhibition space a how people would interact with such objects.
+Very cultivated piece of work worthy of physical publication.
+It would be great to see the 'Icons' you've made for each one of the points made into sculptures - imagine the exhibition space and how people would interact with such objects.